 - If not kept dry, it could grow mold

 Leaks in the home, condensation, or a lack of air seal, can all cause your cellulose insulation to grow mold.
 After absorbing the water, the material dries slowly, causing it to degrade and sediment.
-The chemical fire treatment employed in the material will also be destroyed by the water.
-It is critical that your cellulose insulation remains dry.
+The water will also destroy the chemical fire treatment employed in the material.
+Your cellulose insulation must remain dry.